KAkos1220/PhantomSwitch/README.md

   Otherwise, they you could just download some random NoPhantoms mod.

 ## Versions
-Currently the mod is only supporting 1.21 and 1.21.1, but I plan to update it to 1.21.3 in the very near future.
+The mod works from 1.21 to 1.21.3, and I have no plans to make it available for earlier versions.

 This is a fairly new project so every download is appreciated!